 Or you can edit each of the theme colors individually yourself.
-These appear on the left side of the Color Line along the bottom of the window.
+These are called 'Named Colors' and appear on the left side of the Color Line along the bottom of the window.

-- Current Outline and Fill Color
+- 1 Current Outline and Fill Color

 - 2 Color Editor

 - 3 Eye dropper color picker

 - 4 'No color' patch.

-- 5 'Theme' Colors and Linked Colors
+- 5 Named 'Theme' Colors and Linked Colors

 - 6 Fixed palette of standard colors

 - Hold pointer over a color to see its name

 - 8 Status line.
 Shows what is selected, and provides hints

-Simply click on any of the Theme Colors and select the Edit option (if you hover the mouse pointer over the color you will see a tooltip name).
+Simply click on any of the Named Colors and select the EDIT option (if you hover the mouse pointer over the color you will see a tooltip name).

-- When editing a color you can drag the eye dropper to pick colors off screen, even from other open windows

-- 2 Select the color to edit: Fill color/Line color of the selected object or any of the named theme colors

-- Click to show extended color controls
+- When editing a color you can drag the eye dropper to pick colors off screen, even from other open windows - Select the color to edit: Fill color/Line color of the selected object or any of the named theme colors - 3 Click the label icon to create a Named Color - 4 Click to show extended color controls

-- 4 Previous Color
+5 Previous color

-- 5 Actual color
+- 6 Actual color

-- 6 Drag here to select any shade of the selected hue
+- Drag here to select any shade of the selected hue

-- 7 Drag here to select any hue
+- B Drag here to select any hue

-The Color Editor provides easy way of choosing any color.
+The Color Editor provides an easy way of choosing any color.
 Click the Extended Controls to enter RGB values.